Starting a business while on social assistance benefits

 Starting your business under the Bbz

-If your municipality approves your business plan, you can get financial support because of the Decree on Social Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
+If your municipality approves your business plan, there are 4 ways you can get financial support from the Decree on Social Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
 The Bbz is an interest-free loan.

 You can then start your own business in 4 ways: